mariusGundersen/EventSaga/Readme.md

 ### `new EventSaga(eventEmitter, saga => { /* initialize here */ })`

-Creates a new saga that will react to events from the eventEmitter
+Creates a new saga that will react to events from the eventEmitter.

+EventSaga uses the [revealing constructor pattern](https://blog.domenic.me/the-revealing-constructor-pattern/), where the second argument to the constructor is the executor function.
+This is a function that will receive one parameter, the `saga` object.

 ### `saga.createOn(event, reaction)`